-- St Nicholas CEVC Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
-Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard and Visitors' leaflet.
-Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - Visitors who have shown an appropriate DBS and ID, will have a DBS check form completed, sign in at the office and be issued with a school lanyard and Visitors' leaflet. - St Nicholas CEVC Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
-This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site (See Parent Code of Conduct). - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.
+- St Augustine of Canterbury Catholic Primary School has a responsibility to provide a secure site that is controlled by clear management directives, but the site is only as secure as the people who use it.
+Therefore, all staff and people on the site have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light. - Visitors and volunteers must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
+Our school has a clear system of ensuring visitors are accompanied/supervised by a staff member. - School procedures for visitor/eternal students who do have appropriate enhanced DBS clearance these visitors will follow our Safeguarding procedures and Staff Code of Conduct. - St Augustine of Canterbury Catholic Primary School will not tolerate or accept the behaviour of any individual (including parents) that threatens school security or leads others (child or adult) to feel unsafe.
+This type of behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the school site.
+See Parent Code of Conduct. - Any individual on site who is not known, or identifiable by a visitor's pass may be challenged by any staff member for clarification and reassurance.